Content on this page was generated by AI and has not been manually reviewed.

 • Built to improve privacy on public Wi‑Fi, when browsing sensitive sites, or when you want a simpler, low-friction privacy tool without installing a separate app.

-How Edge Secure Network works in plain terms
+How Edge Secure Network works in plain terms K-edge connected VPN for secure online privacy and fast performance: setup, benefits, and best practices 2026

 • It uses a privacy layer inside Edge to route browser traffic through a trusted partner network, commonly described as Cloudflare’s infrastructure in coordination with Microsoft.